What is an enterprise data strategy?

 External B2B data integration for revenue operations

-An enterprise data strategy is a unified, organization-wide framework for managing data as a strategic asset.
-It defines the principles, policies, and practices that guide how data is collected, stored, secured, governed, and applied to drive measurable business outcomes.
+An enterprise data strategy is a unified, organization-wide framework for managing data as a strategic asset, defining the principles, policies, and practices that guide how data is collected, stored, secured, governed, and applied to drive measurable business outcomes.

-This strategy isn't limited to a single department or system.
+This strategy is not limited to a single department or system.
 It spans the entire enterprise, ensuring consistency, scalability, and alignment with the company's broader goals.

 For revenue teams, an effective enterprise data strategy answers critical questions: